TrainWeb.org Facebook Page

 Map: Mo 36 K 10 Topographic Maps

 Under construction is the Paul Sarbanes Transit Center, an oft-delayed, multilevel, multimodal facility incorporating Metrobus, Ride On, Metrorail, MARC train, intercity Greyhound bus, and local taxi services under one roof.
-Metro's Purple line is planned to connect to its Red line here.
+Metro's Purple Line is planned to connect to its Red Line here.
 The site previously hosted a bus and taxi drop-off area for the Metro station.

-Link: Transit Center computer rendering
+Link: Transit Center info

 Overlap